Pretty Good Measurement for Radiomics: A Quantum-Inspired Multi-Class Classifier for Lung Cancer Subtyping and Prostate

-The second study focuses on PET/CT–based radiomics in nuclear medicine for prostate cancer (PCa) risk stratification \cite{Pasini2025}.
-As the second most frequent cancer in men globally, PCa management relies heavily on accurate staging to prevent overtreatment.
-While Prostate-Specific Antigen (PSA) levels are standard for screening, PSA is organ-specific rather than tumor-specific; its elevation in benign conditions often leads to unnecessary biopsies, which carry clinical risks such as hematuria, infection, and sepsis \cite{Ilick3519, AHMED2017815}.
-Definitive risk stratification has traditionally relied on the Gleason score (GS), a histological grading system (ranging from 1 to 5) assigned to the two most prevalent patterns in a biopsy sample.
-Under this system, patients are categorized into: \begin{enumerate} \item Low-Risk: $\mathrm{GS}\leq6$, indicating low metastatic potential. \item Intermediate-Risk: $\mathrm{GS} = 7$ \item High-Risk: $8\leq\mathrm{GS}\leq10$, indicating highly aggressive tumors. \end{enumerate} However, GS is limited by biopsy sampling bias, as it may fail to characterize the whole tumor volume or its inherent heterogeneity.
-To overcome these limitations, imaging targeting the PSMA, a transmembrane glycoprotein significantly upregulated in malignant PCa cells, has been introduced.
-This imaging modality utilizes radiotracers, biologically active molecules labeled with a positron-emitting radionuclide.
-Once injected, they bind to specific molecular targets to allow non-invasive visualization and quantification of biochemical processes.
-While $^{68}\mathrm{Ga}$ tracers are common, $[^{18}\mathrm{F}]$-PSMA-1007 has emerged as a superior radiopharmaceutical due to its longer half-life and optimized energy profiles, facilitating more accurate localization and staging \cite{FGiesel}.
-The PCa study \cite{Pasini2025} addresses these clinical needs by focusing on binary risk stratification using $[^{18}\mathrm{F}]$-PSMA-1007 PET/CT data.
-In a retrospective cohort where tumor regions were manually delineated, radiomics features are extracted following Standardized Uptake Value (SUV) normalization, as reported in \cite{https://doi.org/10.1002/ima.22154}.
-The SUV is the most common semi-quantitative parameter used to estimate biodistribution in PET images.
+In terms of the Area Under the Curve (AUC), the Ensemble model consistently yields the strongest results across every classification task.
+It achieves a notable AUC of $95.7\%$ for the ``Not Otherwise Specified'' class.
+For the other subtypes, AUC values ranged from $61.48\%$ to $79.9\%$ for Adenocarcinoma, $65.8\%$ to $69.1\%$ for Squamous Cell Carcinoma, and $70.6\%$ to $73.0\%$ for Large Cell Carcinoma. \textbf{ } {The prostate cancer (PCa) benchmark addresses a different, yet equally challenging, dimension of radiomics‑based learning \cite{Pasini2025}.
+Here, the objective is not histological phenotyping but clinical risk stratification, typically formulated as a binary discrimination between low‑ and high‑risk disease based on Gleason score (GS), a histological grading system (ranging from 1 to 5) assigned to the two most prevalent patterns in a biopsy sample \cite{Ilick3519, AHMED2017815}.
+PET/CT imaging with PSMA‑targeted radiotracers enables a functional characterization of tumor biology beyond anatomical information alone, but also introduces tracer‑specific interpretative pitfalls.
+In particular, while $[^{18}\mathrm{F}]$PSMA-1007 offers practical advantages in terms of half‑life and urinary excretion \cite{FGiesel}, it is known to exhibit unspecific bone uptake, especially in ribs and pelvic structures \cite{Bauckneht2025, Bauckneht2024, Laudicella2023}.
+In the considered benchmark, this limitation is mitigated by design: radiomics features are extracted exclusively from intraprostatic primary lesions, and clinical risk labels are derived solely from histopathological assessment, effectively decoupling the learning task from extra‑prostatic bone findings.
+Specifically, the PCa study \cite{Pasini2025} addresses these clinical needs by focusing on binary risk stratification in a retrospective cohort where tumor regions are manually delineated and radiomics features are extracted following Standardized Uptake Value (SUV) normalization, as reported in \cite{https://doi.org/10.1002/ima.22154}. } The SUV is the most common semi-quantitative parameter used to estimate biodistribution in PET images.